mehulagg/gitlab/doc/development/secure_coding_guidelines.md

 requires :file_path, type: String, file_path: { allowlist: ['/foo/bar/', '/home/foo/', '/app/home'] }
 ```

-The path traversal check can also be used to forbid any absolute path:
+The Path Traversal check can also be used to forbid any absolute path:

 ```ruby
 requires :file_path, type: String, file_path: true
 ```

 NOTE: **Note:** Absolute paths are not allowed by default.
 If allowing an absolute path is required, you
-will need to provide an array of paths to the parameter `allowlist`.
+need to provide an array of paths to the parameter `allowlist`.